hayatkhan8660-maker/hayatu.github.io/_pages/about.md

 ---

 <div align="center">
   <p> I am pursuing PhD degree in Computer Science (major in Computer Vision) at Florida Atlantic University under the supervision of Prof. Arslan Munir.
-I work as Graduate Research Assistant at Intelligent Systems, Computer Architecture, Analytics and Security Laboratory (**ISCAAS LAB**), working on a research project entitled **A Multimodal Attention-Based Deep Learning Framework for Real-Time Activity Recognition at the Edge**. </p>
+I work as Graduate Research Assistant at Intelligent Systems, Computer Architecture, Analytics and Security Laboratory (<b>ISCAAS LAB</b>), working on a research project entitled <b>A Multimodal Attention-Based Deep Learning Framework for Real-Time Activity Recognition at the Edge</b>. </p>
 </div>

 A data-driven personal website